awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

-# Create IAM Roles and Users for Use with the CloudWatch Agent<a name="create-iam-roles-for-cloudwatch-agent"></a>
+# Create IAM roles and users for use with the CloudWatch agent<a name="create-iam-roles-for-cloudwatch-agent"></a>

 Access to AWS resources requires permissions\.
 You can create IAM roles and users that include the permissions that you need for the CloudWatch agent to write metrics to CloudWatch and for the CloudWatch agent to communicate with Amazon EC2 and AWS Systems Manager\.
 You use IAM roles on Amazon EC2 instances, and you use IAM users with on\-premises servers\.